mikepenz/AboutLibraries/README.md

 ## Access generated library details

-If you want to create your own integration you can access the generated library information programmatically through the code module.
+If you want to create your own integration you can access the generated library information programmatically through the core module.

 ```kotlin
 val libraries = Libs(this).libraries